 - Add sugar and continue to heat for 5-10 minutes.

-- When the mixture takes on a slightly thicker and less grainy appearance, remove from the heat.
+- When the mixture takes on a slightly thicker and less grainy appearance, remove it from the heat.

 - Cool slightly on the counter, then transfer to the refrigerator to cool completely.